Vinayakam19/DVC-pipeline/README.md

 2. The stage 2 would read the contents of the text file artifacts01.txt
 3. In Stage 3, we read the text fike artifacts01.txt and output another text file artifacts02.txt

-Stage 2 and Stage 3 would execute successfully only when Stage 1 has completed the execution
+NOTE : Stage 2 and Stage 3 would execute successfully only when Stage 1 has completed the execution

 The DVC dag would look like for this code.